-US halts building of Russia-Germany pipeline
+US stops building of Russia-Germany pipeline

 "We, together with the companies supporting the project, will work on finishing the pipeline as soon as possible," it added.

-The supporting companies are five EU energy firms who invested €5bn in Nord Stream 2 and who also risked losses if the pipeline were to be left "unfinished".
+The supporting companies are five EU energy firms who invested €5bn in Nord Stream 2 and who also risked harm if the pipeline were to be left "unfinished".

-And the Russia pipeline dispute is just the latest in a series of trade and foreign policy fiascoes between the US and Europe, including on Iran, Israel, Syria, Nato, trade tariffs, and climate change.
+The Russia pipeline clash is just one among many trade and foreign policy imbroglios between the US and Europe since Trump came to power.

+The clashes, including on Iran, Israel, Syria, Nato, trade, and climate have damaged trust between the old allies.

-For its part, the European Commission had never much liked Nord Stream 2 on grounds it would deepen EU energy dependence on Russia.
+For its part, the European Commission never much liked Nord Stream 2 on grounds it would entrench EU energy dependence on Russia.

 But it liked Trump's way of dong things even less, it said on Friday.